No Jobs on this Island

 Why did this not happen?
 Because the stranded people were not stupid and crazy, obviously!
 Here's what DID happen.

 They agreed among themselves to form groups to do things that needed to be done in order to survive and eventually make a comfortable life for each other.
 Some harvested edible plants and began farming them, others harvested timber from trees, others built homes with the timbers, some built boats and some used them to catch fish to eat, some treated the sick with the medicinal plants, some mined iron, others made iron tools, and so and and so forth.
 They freely shared things according to need among all those who worked reasonably according to ability.
 (Yes, there was one jerk who thought work was beneath him and who insisted on having the others serve him as if he were a king, but when he discovered that nobody gave him so much as the time of day he began helping out with some of the work.
 And yes, there were some children and elderly people and sick people who were not expected to work and who were provided with the things they needed like everybody else.)
 Nobody hired anybody to do anything; people just did what they had to do to make a good life for themselves on the island.
 There were no jobs.
 And yet the people lived very well.
-They even discovered they could work much less than 40 hours per week to provide everything they really needed or wanted, and have lots more leisure time than they had when they worked back home.
+They even discovered they could work much less than 40 hours per week to provide everything they really needed or wanted (some people even mainly did things to entertain the others), and have lots more leisure time than they had when they worked back home.

 Now you might wonder why this doesn't happen in our actual society.
 To help see why, imagine that one day on the island something like this happened.